IncredibleWeb/handbook/README.md

 ### Remotely

 At Incredible Web we are currently "beta-testing" remote working.
-We are still threading carefully and still encourage most employees to be available at the office; however employees who need to work remotely are able to get permission from a manager.
+We are still treading carefully and still encourage most employees to be available at the office; however employees who need to work remotely are able to get permission from a manager.
 At the moment, on average 20% of development is done remotely.

 ## Benefits & Perks
 * 24 vacation days per year